varunnatesh/varunnatesh/README.md

 # 💫 About Me:
-im studying mca at amrita school of computing mysuru
+I am studying MCA at Amrita School of Computing, Mysuru.

 ## 🌐 Socials: